symstore/symstore/README.rst

 Symstore uses the native ``gcab`` library via python bindings to compress data.
 The required packages must be available on the system for the compression mode to work.

-On Ubuntu 18.04, install following packages:
+On Ubuntu 20.04 or 18.04, install following packages:

   * gir1.2-gcab-1.0
   * python-gi